01-edu/Branch-AI/one_md_per_day_format/projects/project1/project1.md

 While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.

-In this challenge, you have to build a predictive model that answers the question: **“what sorts of people were more likely to survive?”** using passenger data (ie name, age, gender, socio-economic class, etc).
+In this challenge, you have to build a predictive model that answers the question: **“what sorts of people were more likely to survive?”** using passenger data (ie name, age, gender, socio-economic class, etc). **You will have to submit your prediction on Kaggle**.

 ## Preliminary
 The way the Kaggle platform works is explained in the challenge overview page.
 If you need more details,  I suggest this ressource that gives detailed explanations.